Anacortes, tide pools

 Acorn Barnacles.

-I didn’t know what anything in these photos was, except the barnacles … barnacles of all sorts and sizes are everywhere in the Pacific Northwest!
+I didn’t know what anything in these photos are, except the barnacles … barnacles of all sorts and sizes are everywhere in the Pacific Northwest!
 When I turned to seek the knowledge of the Ranger/Naturalist and ask her, she was way down the beach, walking towards another group of people a long way away.

 Readers … what are these plants/animals in these photos?